aimbsg/EVA4_S15/README.md

 1) Understanding the problem
 2) Applications of depth estimation
 3) Data preparation
-4) Approaches to depth estimation
+4) Approach to depth estimation
 5) Findings
 6) Conclusion